Premonition (2004 film): Plot

-The two visit the house of Rei Kigata, a man who is reported having researched about the Newspaper of Terror.
+The two visit the house of Rei Kigata (Kei Yamamoto), a man who is reported to have researched the Newspaper of Terror.
 His house is deserted and covered with dirt.
-Finding a set of videotapes, they watch the first video dated thirteen years previously, in which Kigata (Kei Yamamoto) explains that after receiving premonitions, he worked to prevent it, which, while saving people, caused his hand to mysteriously darken as a side effect.
+Finding a set of videotapes, they watch the first video dated thirteen years previously, in which Kigata explains that after receiving premonitions, he worked to prevent them, which, while saving people, caused his hand to mysteriously darken as a side effect.
 The 32nd video shows him covered in ashes and waving at the camera.
 Hideki and Ayaka eventually find what is left of his remains: a lump of ashes with a vague shape of a human body.

 Hideki is uncertain whether he should let people die or save them at the cost of his own life, though Ayaka begs him not to.
 The two reaffirm their relationship and make love.
 The next day, Ayaka goes to work by train when her car breaks down, unknowingly leaving her phone inside.
 In Ayaka's apartment, Hideki sees a newspaper showing a train accident with more than 100 casualties, including Ayaka.
-He quickly follows Ayaka and manages to save her, but is unable to save everyone else, including Ayaka's friend, Misato (Mayumi Ono).
+He quickly follows Ayaka and manages to save her, but is unable to save everyone else, including Ayaka's friend Misato (Mayumi Ono).
 Ayaka notices that Hideki's hand darkens as a side effect.

 Planning to move in together with Ayaka, Hideki packs his belongings, but is confronted by visions of the victims of the accidents, including Misato, Wakakubo, Kigata, and Mikoshiba.
 Knowing that he cannot save both his wife and daughter as long as he is alive, Hideki flashes to the car accident and chooses to remain at his car which explodes shortly after he saved both Ayaka and Nana.
 A distraught Ayaka screams, while Nana sees the Newspaper of Terror dropping on her, revealing Hideki as the casualty of the car accident.